Italy, Banksy Goes to Court (in Anonymity) – A. Torrigiani Malaspina

 The copyright infringement claim was denied as the judge declared that the artworks were not street art but rather authorized copies, commercialized with the author’s consent.
 Furthermore, the judge’s reasoning showed that the defendant’s actions may have amounted to copyright infringement had Banksy been the claimant personally.
 However, because the action was brought by a company that did not demonstrate its title to enforce the artist’s rights, the judge rejected this part of the claim.
 (Pest Control had declared in its submission to the court to have been appointed by Banksy to handle and protect the artist’s IP rights, but it did not file appropriate documents to prove its entitlement because this would have revealed Banksy’s identity, which is something that the artist is well known for avoiding at all costs.)

-The author Angelica Torrigiani Malaspina is a European Trademark Attorney and partner with SIB.
+The author Angelica Torrigiani Malaspina is a European Trademark Attorney and partner at SIB.

 This article first appeared in the INTA Bulletin and is reproduced with permission from the International Trademark Association (INTA).